-This checklist should be completed by the appointed audit firm for each audit it has conducted and should be submitted together with the information required in terms of sections 27(5) and 28(3)(c) of the PAA within five months after the financial year-end, i.e. on or before 31 August.
+1. This checklist should be completed by the appointed audit firm for each audit it has conducted and should be submitted together with the information required in terms of sections 27(5) and 28(3)(c) of the PAA within five months after the financial year-end for all institutions with the exception of higher education institutions which is six months after the financial year-end.

-DETAILS OF AUDITEE
+Details of auditee

 Name of auditee

 Controlling department

 Type of auditee (schedule

 number)

 Holding company (if applicable)

 Subsidiaries (if applicable)

-DETAILS OF AUDIT FIRM
+Details of audit firm

 Engagement firm

 Engagement firm's address

 Engagement firm's contact

 details

 Engagement partner

 Engagement partner's contact

 details

-AGSA DETAILS
+AGSA details

-Audit business unit
+Audit business unit (ABU)

-Business executive
+Business unit leader (BUL)

-No. Requirements Complied Remarks / comments
+No. Requirements Complied Remarks/comments

-Yes / no /
+Yes/no/

 not

 applicable

-Public : Audit Act, 2004 (Act No. 25 of 2004) (P AA)
+Public ublic Audit Act, 2004 (Act No. 25 of 2004) (PAA)

 1. All the requirements of the PAA and

 this general notice were complied

 with.

 2. The auditor's report to the

 accounting authority was submitted

 within the timeframe prescribed by

 the PFMA.

 3. Three copies of the annual report,

 containing the auditor's report and

 the audited financial statements,

 were submitted to the AGSA by 31

 August.

 Audit

 4. The auditor's report complied with

 the template and reporting guide

 provided by the AGSA.

 5. Other technical guidance provided

 by the AGSA as applicable to the

 auditee has been complied with.

 6. Separate financial statements were

 audited and an auditor's report was

 submitted for all subsidiaries.

-Wh nere the answer is 'no', comments mus t be included.
+Wh Where the answer is 'no', comments must be included.